slatedocs/slate/source/includes/administration/_products.md

 ------- | -----------
 `connectionIds`<br/>*Array[UUID]* | Array of the UUID service connection the catalog is bound to.
 `categories`<br/>*Array[Object]* | The list of product categories object.
-`categories.id`<br/>*string* | The id of product category object.
+`categories.id`<br/>*UUID* | The id of product category object.
 Required for each category object.
 `categories.name`<br/>*Object* | The name object in each language for the category.
 `products`<br/>*Array[Object]* | The list of products assigned to the catalog.
 `products.metricType`<br/>*string* | The type of metrics taken.
 Possible values: COUNTER, GAUGE.
 `products.unit`<br/>*Object* | The unit object of the product.
 `products.unit.unit`<br/>*string* | The unit value of the product.
 `products.unit.name`<br/>*Object* | The name of the unit of the product in the required language.
-Only present when defining custom unit.
+Only present when defining custom units.
 `products.period`<br/>*string* | The period for the product capture.
 Possible values: HOURS, MONTH.
+`products.deprecated`<br>*boolean* | Whether or not the product is deprecated.
+Deprecated products may not be updated or undeprecated.
+Defaults to false.
 `products.name`<br/>*Object* | The name object in each language for the product name.
 `products.transformer`<br/>*Object* | The object representing the transformation to do on the product usage.
 `products.transformer.type`<br/>*string* | The type of transformation to apply.
 Possible values: PROPORTIONAL_TO_TIME, EXPRESSION, NONE.
 `products.transformer.expression`<br/>*string* | The transformation expression to apply.
 Only required if the type is EXPRESSION.
+`products.id`<br/>*UUID* | The id of the product.
+Returned with the response.
 `products.attribute`<br/>*string* | The attribute that will be used to compute usage from the service type usage.
 `products.source`<br/>*strubg* | The source of the usage to get from the service type.
 `products.filters`<br/>*Array[Object]* | The list of products assigned to the catalog.